frankheat/offsecnotes/content/web/vulnerabilities/oauth 2.0/index.md

 ```

 {{< hint style=notes >}}
-**Note**: using `state` or `nonce` protection does not necessarily prevent these attacks because an attacker can generate new values from their own browser.
+Using `state` or `nonce` protection does not necessarily prevent these attacks because an attacker can generate new values from their own browser.
 {{< /hint >}}

 **Flawed redirect\_uri validation**